aplteam/Tatin/docs/PackageConfiguration.md

   (Assumes that `CreateParmSpace` does not accept a left argument)

-Finally you need to specify `api: "MyAPI"` in the package config file.
+Finally, you need to specify `api: "MyAPI"` in the package config file.

 Calling the function `Run` (after loading the package) would then require: